IHE/HIE-Whitepaper/README.md

 * Review security/privacy -- abstract up a bit?
 * Make clear how PDQm and PDQ are used as a front end to XCPD backend
 * update the PUSH technologies that would explain that we have solutions (XDR, XCDR, XDM+e-mail, and MHD)
   * to help profiles like 360X be able to treat push as a well-established concept
 * make clear about static vs on-demand vs defered-creation
 * More clear discussion of IHE document content profiles
   * Point at wiki page for content profiles (CDA, XDW, and FHIR-Document)
   * Last paragraph in section 2.5 could point at wiki.
 Might it need a section or sub-section header?
   * XDS-I and XCA-I

 Assignments
-* Ben - Review Patient Identity Management section (4)
+- [x] Ben - Review Patient Identity Management section (4)
-* Elliot -- content profiles (section 2.5)
+- [x] @ElliotSilver -- content profiles (section 2.5)

 Minor mentions to enable knowlege and finding
 * RMU and MU ?